nihirash/nihirash/README.md

  - [Rokky](https://github.com/nihirash/Agon-rokky) simple Rock's'Diamonds game for Agon Light.
 I'm using it like test site for Agon Development.
  - Daddy of prev. game - [Rocks And Ghosts](https://github.com/nihirash/rocksnghosts) for Jupiter Ace(with 16k ram pack).
 Once I've let that every platform should have Boulder Dash like game.
 So I did it for Jupiter Ace
  - [Lost Donation Box Incident](https://github.com/nihirash/touhou-zero) pseudo-Bullet Hell game for ZX-Evolution with TSConf firmware.
 Game can be downloaded [here](https://nihirash.itch.io/lost-donation-box-incident)(also here's video with game play).
 There's version with emulator for Windows.
 Emulator works fine under Wine.
 - [Sinty Snoki](https://github.com/nihirash/Ssssnaaakkeee) is proof-of-concept game.
 It's a snake game that uses MIDI out of ZX Spectrum 128 for playing background music.
+For screenshots and downloadable version check [itch.io page of game](https://nihirash.itch.io/zx-spectrum-sinty-snoke)

 #### Other still usable retrocomputer's stuff